datacommonsorg/docsite/api/python/stat_all.md

 }
 ```

-In the next example, there is not data found so the API throws ValueError:
+In the next example, there is no data found so the API throws ValueError:

 ```python
 >>> dc.get_stat_all(['badGeoId'], ['BadStaVar'])